 Range Test Results for Ruger American Pistol Compact for each of my 10 Criteria:

-3. The striker-fired steel Trigger had a very identifiable click and reset point.
+The striker-fired steel trigger had a very identifiable click and reset point.
 I liked the short takeup and positive reset crisp trigger.
 My shots were consistent each time and I could easily recognize the reset point.
 The pre-tensioned striker helped give a short takeup with reset.

-4. The 3.55-inch Barrel helped control muzzle flip and recoil, along with the recoil-reducing barrel cam and low bore axis.
+The 3.55-inch barrel helped control muzzle flip and recoil, along with the recoil-reducing barrel cam and low bore axis.
 It fit well within my parameters.
 The steel barrel was of high quality and the barrel length was certainly very concealable.

-5. The steel Novak LoMount Carry 3-dot sights were distinguishable and certainly acceptable.
-But for my impaired vision and color blind eyes, I prefer the bright green fiber optic front sight for a better lock on to the front sight and wanted larger sight dots.
-It does come with Trijicon Night Sights, but as an option.
+The steel Novak LoMount Carry 3-dot sights were distinguishable and certainly acceptable.
+But for my impaired vision and color-blind eyes, I prefer the bright green fiber optic front sight for a better lock on to the front sight and wanted larger sight dots.
+It does come with Trijicon Night Sights but as an option.

-6. The 28.7 ounce unloaded weight of the Ruger American Pistol Compact was very solid, especially the front end, for a polymer striker-fired concealed carry gun, but it was very heavy.
-The added weight does help accuracy, but for me is was just a little too heavy for CC, given my love of my Ruger SR9C and its less width, weight, and trigger press, etc. Of course, there are pros and cons for gun weight for various uses.
+The 28.7 ounces unloaded weight of the Ruger American Pistol Compact was very solid, especially the front end, for a polymer striker-fired concealed carry gun, but it was very heavy.
+The added weight does help accuracy, but for me, it was just a little too heavy for CC, given my love of my Ruger SR9C and its less width, weight, and trigger press, etc. Of course, there are pros and cons for gun weight for various uses.
 A very personal decision.
-While an acceptable weight, I prefer a lighter gun for carry, even in compact.
+While an acceptable weight, I prefer a lighter gun for carry, even in a compact.

-7. Shooting the Ruger American Pistol Compact was comfortable in my hand and the 9mm Caliber was nice to shoot.
-The 3 interchangeable backstraps with included wrench helps customize the grip.
+Shooting the Ruger American Pistol Compact was comfortable in my hand and the 9mm caliber was nice to shoot.
+The 3 interchangeable backstraps with included wrench help customize the grip.
 I prefer the 9mm caliber for my main concealed carry gun.
-The felt recoil was easily manageable, somewhat due to the the recoil-reducing barrel cam and low bore axis.
+The felt recoil was easily manageable, somewhat due to the recoil-reducing barrel cam and low bore axis.
 It digested the various weights of 9mm ammo easily without a single malfunction or stoppage.

-8. There were two mags included, a 12-rounder and a 17-rounder.
-They were nickel-teflon coated and made of steel.
-I prefer at least 2 mags be included and one as an extended mag with added round(s).
+There were two mags included, a 12-rounder and a 17-rounder.
+They were nickel-Teflon coated and made of steel.
+I prefer at least 2 mags to be included and one as an extended mag with added round(s).

-9. The Ergonomics of the Ruger American Pistol Compact were very nice.
+The ergonomics of the Ruger American Pistol Compact was very nice.
 The wrap-around grips were great.
 You could tell this compact was a spinoff of the heavy-duty RAP made for law enforcement & the military standards.
 The grip’s body was ample to allow me to acquire a firm and comfortable grip.
 I liked the low bore axis.
 I was able to easily reach all the controls without changing my grip or with only a minor rotation.
-The steel slide, barrel, sights, trigger, and mags were nice, helped accuracy and handling, but did add weight for CC.
+The steel slide, barrel, sights, trigger, and mags were nice, helped accuracy and handling, but did add weight for concealed carry.
 The mags dropped freely.

 Total Points = 92 out of 100 Possible.